Section 172(1) Statements

 For each matter that comes before the Board, the Board considers the likely consequences of any decision in the long-term, identifies stakeholders that may be affected and carefully considers their interests and potential impact of the decision-making process.

-The Board approved an interim dividend of £2.66 million (2022: £1.10 million) which was paid on 28th June 2023 to its parent company BNP Paribas.
-The Directors considered all relevant matters set out under the Companies Act 2006 concerning the payment of dividends including reviewing the Company’s distributable reserves and its ability to pay its debts as they fall due having regards to the entirety of the Company’s business and the actual and contingent liabilities.
+The Board approved the payment of a dividend of £9.21 million (2023: £2.66 million) which was paid on 16 May 2024 to its parent company BNP Paribas.
+The Directors considered all relevant matters set out under the Companies Act 2006 concerning the payment of dividends having regards to the entirety of the Company’s business, actual and contingent liabilities.

-The Board carefully considers the Company’s investments in light of its Corporate and Social Responsibility (“CSR”) and Code of Conduct to ensure alignment with the wider Group CSR and Code of Conduct strategies.
+The Board carefully considers the Company’s investments in light of its corporate and social responsibility objectives (“CSR”) and Code of Conduct to ensure alignment with the wider Group CSR and Code of Conduct strategies.

-The Company and the Group continues to be committed to its strong ambition and maintains high standards in social and environmental issues, ethical responsibility and promoting diversity and inclusion and ensures the Company aligns with the wider Group commitments and initiatives.
+The Company continues to be committed to its strong ambition and maintains high standards in social and environmental issues, ethical responsibility and promoting diversity and inclusion and ensures the Company aligns with the wider Group commitments and initiatives.

-The Directors continued to provide oversight governance of the Company’s subsidiaries to ensure that they comply with the Group’s policies and maintain high standards of business conduct.
-Regular updates are provided to the Directors the activities of the subsidiaries and investments.
+The Directors continued to provide oversight governance of the Company’s subsidiary to ensure that they comply with the Group’s policies and maintain high standards of business conduct.
+The Directors receive regular updates from the subsidiary and investment representatives regarding the activities and performance to ensure they are well informed.

 HAREWOOD HELENA 1 LIMITED